Eu chamo-me Theodoro―e fui amanuense do Ministerio do Reino.

 Estaquei, assombrado, diante da pagina aberta: aquella interrogação «homem mortal, tocarás tu a campainha?»

-I stood, amazed, in front of the open page: that question, "Mortal man, will you ring the bell?"
+I stood, amazed, before the open page: that question "mortal man, will you ring the bell?"

 parecia-me facêta, picaresca, e todavia perturbava-me prodigiosamente.